The January contest is now open for entry. Enter via the button below. The new contest deadline is 2/10 at 11:59pm PST.

 All images must be saved as Good quality JPEG files with a maximum dimension of 2,750 pixels on a side (11" at 250 dpi).
 Image files should be 3 MB or less.

-A maximum of nine (9) entries may be made each month in any combination of the six categories.
+A maximum of 12 entries may be made each month in any combination of the seven categories.

-For multiple picture entries: A series of related pictures published in more than one month may be entered as a single entry for the month concluding the series.
+Any series of related pictures published in more than one month may be entered as a single entry for the month in which they were published.

 A picture can only be entered once in the contest.
 If a picture is published at a later date, after it has already been entered in a previous month's competition, it can not be entered again.